There are four fundamental things to understand:

 If the landlord can prove these things, the Court will give them a Judgment of Eviction.
 If the tenant still refuses to leave, the landlord can ask law enforcement personnel to remove the tenants for them.

 By Executive Order of the Governor, for 90 days beginning April 1, 2020, landlords may not terminate leases for a tenant's failure to pay rent, or for no cause.
+The Oregon Legislature endorsed and extended this prohibition by enacting HB 4213, which extends the prohibition on these terminations and evictions until September 30, 2020.
+This time in which notices of termination and evictions are prohibited is called the moratorium period, or emergency period.
 No proof of loss of income or sickness is required (for residential tenancies; there are some more limited protections for commercial tenancies as well, which follow different rules).
 Terminations for other causes are still permitted.
 However, due to the COVID-19 pandemic, the Courts are closed to most non-emergency hearings.
-You need special permission from a judge to get a hearing date.
+A landlord need special permission from a judge to get a hearing date.

-Tenants are instructed to pay rent if they are financially able to do so, and to notify the landlord as soon as possible if they are unable to pay.
+In the meantime, tenants are instructed to pay rent if they are financially able to do so, and to notify the landlord as soon as possible if they are unable to pay.
 However, no penalty is explicitly imposed for their failure to do so.
 You can read the full text of the Executive Order here.
+The full text of HB 4213 is available here (under 'Text - Enrolled').

-1. If you are a tenant, you do not have to pay rent for April, May, or June (unless the law changes).
+1. If you are a tenant, you do not have to pay rent through September (unless the law changes).
 If you are a landlord, you cannot evict a tenant for not paying rent at this time.

 2. Tenants don't need to prove loss of income, sickness, or any other reason to qualify for this protection (except for commercial tenants), although they might have to prove these things for a repayment period later.